 The value of copper in copper bearing products at the end of their respective lives supports the economic viability of the recycling industry supply chain

-The recycling of copper not only conserves a valuable natural resource, but also requires up to 90% lesser energy than winning the metal from ore.
+The recycling of copper not only conserves a valuable natural resource, but also requires up to six times less energy than winning the metal from ore.
 Copper scrap generated during production has a high purity (usually > 99.5%), is easy to collect and re-melt directly, and therefore gets fully recycled.
 However, it takes considerably more effort (and cost) to collect, segregate and pre-process copper from products at the end of their respective lives, before scrap can be delivered to the smelter.
 The value of copper as well as that of other trace elements carried by it and recoverable during copper recycling (such as platinum, palladium, gold, silver, arsenic, selenium, tellurium, nickel, cobalt, tin, zinc etc.) supports the economic viability of the supply chain involved in this process.

 End of life copper scrap is principally generated by power systems / industry (cables, transformers, motors, switchgear), construction (wires, tubes, decorative products), transportation (e.g. catenaries, wiring harnesses), domestic appliances and electronic waste.
 The copper content in these products varies considerably from a few percent to 99.5%.
-So does the collection effort for the scrap dealer which is lower for high volume sources such as the demolition of old buildings, and higher for small dispersed products such as recovering mobile phones from municipal waste.
-Thereafter, the copper containing scrap is manually and mechanically sorted according to type and sold to the pre-treatment industry.
-The purchase and sale by the scrap dealer takes place at prices linked to the current LME price of copper and varies with the copper content.
+So does the collection effort for the scrap dealer which is lower for high volume sources such as the demolition of old buildings, and higher for dispersed products such as recovering small appliances from municipal waste.
+Thereafter, copper containing scrap is manually and mechanically sorted according to type and sold to the pre-treatment industry.
+The purchase and sale by the scrap dealer takes place at prices linked to the current LME price of copper and varies with copper content.
 The margins earned in this process are adequate to cover the effort of collecting the smallest products, thus ensuring a high degree of collection.

 Pre-treatment comprises disassembly of copper bearing scrap from larger aggregates, its separation from other materials such as insulation, sorting and classification according to copper content, bundling, compacting etc. and is carried out by a combination of manual, mechanical, chemical and pyro- and hydro-metallurgical processes.